ivince20x4/GettingandCleaningDataProject/codebook.md

 Body Angular Acceleration Magnitude	TimeDomain.BodyAngularAccelerationMagnitude	FrequencyDomain.BodyAngularAccelerationMagnitude

 For variables derived from mean and standard deviation estimation, the previous labels are augmented with the terms "Mean" or "StandardDeviation".
-The data set is written to the file "DatasetHumanActivityRecognitionUsingSmartphones.txt".
+The data set is written to the file `DatasetHumanActivityRecognitionUsingSmartphones.txt`.